SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 ## What we'll do
 We'll go through the example which shows a Bounded Context called “Hello”.
 The context has one `ProcessManager`, which handles the `Print` command sent from the client-side code to the server-side code, which hosts the context.
+We'll go through the production code of the example suite, and through the code which tests the Hello Context.

 ## What you'll need
 1. JDK version 8 or higher.